RobinsCodeOnGit/MailBackup/README.md

 # MailBackup

 A tool to backup all mails from email accounts specified in `./config/resources.json` to a local folder in eml format.
 An index.html for all emails is also generated for ease of use and searching later on.
+During backup progress a progressbar showing the number of folders and number of to be backed up mails are displayed using tkinter.

+## Keywords
+tkinter, progressBar, imaplib, mail, backup, eml-format

 ## Setup